maiquelleonel/exercisms/python/meetup/README.md

 first, second, third, fourth, fifth, last, monteenth, tuesteenth, wednesteenth, thursteenth, friteenth, saturteenth, sunteenth

-Note that "monteenth", "tuesteenth", etc are all made up words.
+Note that "monteenth", "tuesteenth", etc are all made up wORDS.
 There was a meetup whose members realized that there are exactly 7 numbered days in a month that end in '-teenth'.
 Therefore, one is guaranteed that each day of the week (Monday, Tuesday, ...) will have exactly one date that is named with '-teenth'